 Our Mission Depends on It

 At the CIA, we are striving to build a workforce that reflects the world in which we live and a workplace where all voices are heard, respected, and valued.
 Our national security mission demands a broad range of perspectives, ethnicities, backgrounds, and experiences.
 We’ve seen how an inclusive culture fosters new ideas, inspires innovation, and leads to success.
-At CIA, we don’t just leverage diversity and inclusion; we embrace and celebrate it.
+At CIA, we don’t just leverage diversity, equity, and inclusion; we embrace and celebrate it.

 Our Commitment to Change

 Our Agency’s diversity initiatives help us better understand where we are and where we want to go.
 Efforts like the Diversity in Leadership Study and the Director’s Advisory Group on Women in Leadership help us recognize gaps and opportunities for improvement.
 To address these, our Diversity and Inclusion Strategy outlines goals, actions, and accountability measures for coming years.

 Goal: Promote Transparency and Build Trust

 Accomplishment: Launched a review of open job positions to increase consistency, transparency, and equality in the hiring process.

 Goal: Foster an Inclusive Culture